Wilsonuep/ZadanieZGita-/final_commit.md

-Random text without the context or little more than usual
+Random text without the context